selwynpolit/d9book/book/setup_mac.md

 ## Sequel Ace

 This is a great GUI SQL tool.
-It is actually a fork of the fantatic Sequel Pro which has not been updated in 4 years.
+It is actually a fork of the fantastic Sequel Pro which has not been updated in 4 years.

 `brew install --cask sequel-ace`